Blog How to Sell Costco Gold: Flip Your Bullion Like a Pro

 The Loxodonta Africa gold bar produced by the Rand Refinery

-Unlike most online gold-buying businesses who act as middlemen, Garfield offers both the convenience of an online buyer and the high payout percentage of a gold refinery.
+Unlike most online gold-buying businesses who act as intermediaries, Garfield offers both the convenience of an online buyer and the high payout percentage of a gold refinery.
 We value your gold based on current market prices.

 How to Sell Costco Gold